Calling Trump 'Morally Lost,' 'Christianity Today' Editor Calls For Impeachment

 Galli adds, "He needs to be out of the house.
 And that's how I feel like we've gotten to the point in the Trump administration. "

+In his editorial, Galli urged his fellow Christians who steadfastly support Trump to "remember who you are and whom you serve."

+He added, "Consider what an unbelieving world will say if you continue to brush off Mr. Trump's immoral words and behavior in the cause of political expediency."

-In his editorial, Galli said many of the criticisms he leveled at Trump are similar to the magazine's approach to the impeachment proceedings against former President Bill Clinton.
+Galli also said many of the criticisms he leveled at Trump are similar to the magazine's approach to the impeachment proceedings against President Bill Clinton.

 On Friday, Christianity Today tweeted its stances on both Clinton and Nixon.